-Goal: The goal for today is to practice creating objects using constructors and prototypes.
+Goal: The goal for this class session is to practice creating objects using constructors and prototypes.
 Practice adding properties and methods to objects and calling out those properties and methods in your webpage.

-Follow along with the Address Book lessons to add the new concepts discussed in last night's homework.
+Follow along with the Address Book lessons to add the new concepts discussed in the homework.
 Complete these items for it too:

 Contact, and what type each address is (ie: "work", "personal", etc.) (Hint: